Tuning the shear-thickening of suspensions through surface roughness and physico-chemical interactions

-The analogous phase diagram of $\sigma$ vs $\phi$ for suspensions of hydrophobic fumed silica particles is illustrated in Fig.~\ref{fig2}(d).
+The analogous phase diagram of $\sigma$ vs. $\phi$ for suspensions of hydrophobic fumed silica particles is illustrated in Fig.~\ref{fig2}(d).
 In agreement with Fig.~\ref{fig1}(b), $\beta < 0$ over the entire compositional range studied, which highlights the absence of any CST or DST up to $\phi=20$\%.
 These results demonstrate the key role of the particle surface chemistry on the macroscopic rheology.
-Indeed, under strong shear, hydrophilic fumed silica particles can dynamically form inter-particle hydrogen bonds due to the presence of the hydroxyl groups at the surface of the particles \cite{Raghavan:1997,Raghavan:2000}.
+Indeed, under strong shear, hydrophilic fumed silica particles brought into close proximity can dynamically form inter-particle hydrogen bonds due to the presence of the hydroxyl groups at the surface of the particles \cite{Raghavan:1997,Raghavan:2000}.
 Hydrogen bonds have been previously reported to enhance shear thickening in dense suspensions \cite{Comtet:2017,James:2018,James:2019b,Son:2019}.
-It is clear that coating hydrophilic particles with alkyl-silane chains produces hydrophobic particles [Fig.~\ref{fig1}(e)], and inhibits the creation of interparticle hydrogen bonds causing the complete extinction of the shear-thickening transition over this range of volume fraction.
+It is clear that coating these hydrophilic particles with alkyl-silane chains results in hydrophobic particles [Fig.~\ref{fig1}(e)], and inhibits the creation of these interparticle hydrogen bonds causing the complete extinction of the shear-thickening transition over this range of volume fraction.